trixi-framework/TrixiParticles.jl/docs/src/get_started.md

 ## Modifying an Example
-Open the "dam_break_2d.jl" in you favorite text editor and lets make some edits:
+Open the "dam\_break\_2d.jl" in you favorite text editor and lets make some edits:
 - increase time span from `tspan = (0.0, 5.7 / sqrt(gravity))` to `tspan = (0.0, 3.0)` to simulate a longer time span
 - increase the height of the initial fluid from `initial_fluid_size = (2.0, 1.0)` to `initial_fluid_size = (2.0, 2.0)`

+Run the simulation as before.
+The orginal files will be overwritten and will appear in **ParaView** as they are generated.

 ## Setup you first simulation from scratch